 Most plumbing jobs are predictable, giving you time to get quotes and make arrangements for the plumber to come to your home during normal operating hours.
-Sometimes, though, emergencies crop up and you need a plumber now.
-Whether it's during normal working hours or in the middle of the night, an emergency plumbing job will probably cost more.
-How much more is the question.
+Sometimes you don't have time to wait, though.
+How much is an emergency plumber going to cost you?
+Knowing in advance can save you money.

 How Much Does an Emergency Plumber Cost?*

-You won't have time to get quotes for emergency plumbing if the emergency is upon you.
+When an emergency arises, you don't have time to shop around and find the best rates.
 Rather than be forced to take the first service you can find at 2 a.m., prepare in advance by finding 24/7 emergency plumbers

 in your area and keeping their contact details handy.
 A simple precaution like this can save you hundreds of dollars later, when an emergency arises.